 Through work and play, I get to see the 'whys' in climbing and mountaineering firsthand.
 For some it's the physical challenge, for some it's an escape, others enjoy the outdoors mainly as a time with friends, and for some it's all about the summits and the ticklists.
 I have seen the value of climbing and mountaineering as therapy, as skill mastery, as simultaneously an empowering and humbling experience.

-All this has led me to pursue a career coaching, guiding and instructing in climbing and mountaineering.
+This passion has led me to pursue a career coaching, guiding and instructing in climbing and mountaineering.
 Whether you are after a hill day, classic scrambles, guided climbs or specific coaching, I'd like to hear from you.

 Alongside personal climbing and mountaineering work, I work with other organisations including